Raythonic/watiba/README.md

 # This CWD will be active until a subsequent command changes it
 `cd /tmp`

-# This will not change the Watiba CWD context, becasue of the dash prefix, but within the command
+# This will not change the Watiba CWD context, becasue of the dash prefix, but within
-# the cd is honored.  file.txt is created in /home/user/blah but
+# the command itself the cd is honored.  file.txt is created in /home/user/blah but
 # this does not impact the CWD of any subsequent commands.
 They
 # are still operating from the previous cd command to /tmp
 -`cd /home/user/blah && touch file.txt`